Zhi-Cao/Thesis_Seminar_Timetabling_Problem/README.md

 # Numerical Experiments for the thesis *Multi-Objective Approaches for the Thesis Seminar Timetabling Problem*

 This repository contains the code and numerical experiments for the Masters thesis titled *Multi-Objective Approaches for the Thesis Seminar Timetabling Problem*.
-The experiments are implemented using Jupyter Notebook and MiniZinc, and the results presented in the thesis are reproduced here.
+The experiments are implemented using Python and MiniZinc, and the results presented in the thesis are reproduced here.
+The details of the models and algorithms can be found in the thesis.

 ## Repository Structure